 It had been cloudy and a bit drizzly all day, the kind of day when Pacific Northwest gray pushed through your coat and found that spot that gives you chills.
 Warm light was something that would need to be manufactured today.

 But, the end of the day would be different.

 Sunset had been teasing me for most of the drive south from Oak Harbor.
 For the first time there was sunlight, but just in the sky.
 Some clouds glowed and others shined.
 The gray stubbornly held onto the ground.

 On impulse, I drove to Driftwood Park, just west of the Coupeville Ferry Terminal.
-The park is a long beach completely exposed to the open water of Puget Sound and the current has crammed the beach with tree trunks and matchsticks of all sizes.
+The park is a long beach completely exposed to the open water of Puget Sound and the current has crammed the beach with driftwood tree trunks and small branches of all sizes.

 Puget Sound was expansively gloomy.

 A distant bluff was aglow.
 There’d been a break in the gloom!
 But, it was too far away to warm the gray that had me chilled.